Corporate Adaptation: The Blackbox of Economic Resilience

-Four Twenty Seven and the University of Notre Dame’s Global Adaptation Index (ND-GAIN), with support from BSR (Business for Social Responsibility) published the 2015 Corporate Adaptation Report to generate insights into whether and how enterprises are preparing for the physical impacts of climate change.
+To help address this knowledge gap, Four Twenty Seven and the University of Notre Dame Global Adaptation Index (ND-GAIN), with support from BSR (Business for Social Responsibility), present the 2015 Corporate Adaptation Survey.
+The goals of this survey were:

 Key highlights from the survey include: